kmichel/sig0x/README.md

 [Libsigc++](http://libsigc.sourceforge.net/) has much more features, such as non-void return types, marshallers and trackable base class for automatic disconnection.
-Sig0x is less 300loc, probably faster to parse and compile, and mostly just an experiment :)
+Sig0x has less than 300loc, is probably faster to parse and compile, and mostly just an experiment :)

 ## Usage